 Huntingdon College awards up to thirty semester hours of credit for satisfactory performance (50th percentile or higher) on the tests of the College Level Examination Program provided that the examination area is comparable to a course offered for credit at Huntingdon College.
 Although students who wish to receive credit granted on this basis are encouraged to take Subject Examinations, the thirty hours permitted may be in Subject Examinations, General Examinations, or both.
 However, no credit will be granted on the basis of General Examinations taken after the student has entered college.
-More specific information can be secured by writing to the Registrar of Huntingdon College.
-Students wishing to receive credit based on CLEP scores should request the College Entrance Examination Board to send an official score report directly to the Registrar of Huntingdon College.
+Students wishing to receive credit based on CLEP scores should request the College Entrance Examination Board to send an official score report directly to the Registrar's Office.
+Contact the Registrar's Office for specific AP credit granted by each department.
 A \$25 per credit hour recording fee is assessed for all accepted CLEP scores.